Buy or Sell First?

 I suggest that the worse case scenario is that you sell your home first, aren't able to find a suitable home to purchase and simply ...

 It's not ideal, but it certainly minimizes the risk and eliminates the stress about whether to buy or sell first.
 This trading houses methodology means extra effort due to the double move.
-But while living in your rental, when you finally find your next home, you're perfectly poised to pounce on your dream home when you find it.
+But while living in your rental, when you finally find your next home, you're perfectly poised to pounce.
 No matter which way you go, buy or sell first, you'll need to ...